-This is discrimination and must stop.
+This is discriminated and must stop.
 The railway fare should be paid as to others.

 - 6. They are given a "watchman" to wake them up in the morning which helps their punctual attendance. - 7.
-They get prompt medical atten-tion because of the camp officers intervention. - 8.
+They get prompt medical attention because of the camp officers intervention. - 8.
 They get piece-rates for work and earn as much as they like. - 9.
 They get favoured treatment of measurement in "bad and lift" and earn more. - 10.
 The Recruitment system applies to them in a special manner e.g. by giving Rs.70/- per labour

 - 11. They are used as a labour unity breaking force in the event of strike by any recognised union. - 12.
 They are given only specific type of work like loading in some places like Pench valley. - 13.
-They are paid only pocket expenses in cash and the rest of their wages sent to their homes direct. - 94.
-They are not allowed to mix with Free mixing is necessary as local labour as being bachelors or gross widowers might get involved in undesirable incidents.
+They are paid only pocket expenses in cash and the rest of their wages sent to their homes direct. - ¶4.
+They are not allowed to mix with local labour as being bachelors or gross widowers might get involved in undesirable incidents.